snowplow/snowplowanalytics.com/_posts/2017-10-13-rdb-loader-0.14.0-released/index.md

 {% highlight json %}
 {
   "schema": "iglu:com.snowplowanalytics.snowplow.storage/redshift_config/jsonschema/2-1-0",
   "data": {
     "name": "AWS Redshift enriched events storage",
     "host": "localhost",
     "database": "snowplow",
     "port": 15151,
     "sslMode": "DISABLE",
     "username": "loader",
     "password": "secret",
     "roleArn": "arn:aws:iam::719197435995:role/RedshiftLoadRole",
     "schema": "atomic",
     "maxError": 1,
     "compRows": 20000,
     "purpose": "ENRICHED_EVENTS",
     "sshTunnel": {
       "bastion": {
         "host": "bastion.acme.com",
         "port": 22,
         "user": "snowplow-loader",
         "key": {
           "ec2ParameterStore": {
             "parameterName": "snowplow.rdbloader.redshift.key"
           }
         }
       },
       "destination": {
         "host": "10.0.0.11",
         "port": 5439
       },
       "localPort": 15151
     }
   }
 }
 {% endhighlight %}

-This configuration tells RDB Loader to open a temporary SSH tunnel on the EMR master node from `localhost:15151` (an arbitrary port can be choosen, but `sshTunnel.localPort` and `port` must be the same) to `10.0.0.11:5439`, which is the Redshift socket *inside* the VPC network.
+This configuration tells RDB Loader to open a temporary SSH tunnel on the EMR master node from `localhost:15151` (an arbitrary port can be chosen, but `sshTunnel.localPort` and `port` must be the same) to `10.0.0.11:5439`, which is the Redshift socket *inside* the VPC network.

 When RDB Loader attempts to open a JDBC connection to `localhost:15151` (as specified in the configuration root), it will actually connect to the Redshift cluster via an encrypted EMR-to-bastion SSH tunnel.

 Security would be at risk if we had needed to store the private bastion SSH key in plain text.
-That's why we have embraced [AWS Key Management Service][aws-kms] and [AWS EC2 Parameter Store][aws-parameter-store], services which let users store highly secure data, such as passwords and SSH keys in encrypted form, specifically:
+So, we have embraced [AWS Key Management Service][aws-kms] and [AWS EC2 Parameter Store][aws-parameter-store], services which let users store highly secure data, such as passwords and SSH keys in encrypted form, specifically:

 * AWS KMS lets you create a master key to encrypt and decrypt arbitrary data.
-Decryption is only allowed for IAM roles that were specified in the key configuration.
+Decryption is only allowed for IAM roles that were specified in the key configuration
 * AWS EC2 Parameter Store lets you store short pieces of data in either encrypted or plain-text form and then retrieve them if the IAM role (assigned to EMR in our case) has the necessary permissions

 This is a huge step forwards for the security and integrity of the RDB Loader.
 It means that you can audit when a particular AWS role used a particular master key, and even setup fine-grained access to third-party AWS accounts.